juhannam/gct535-2022/hw4/README.md

         }
 ```

-Implement the delay effect by modifying the given code.
+Implement the delay effect as the above figure by modifying the given code.
 Please refer our practice code '09.
 Delay-based Audio Effects.ipynb'.
+You should use the Feedback Gain, Delay Time and Wet/Dry Ratio as the control parameter for the delay effect.

 ## Problem \#2: Chorus (30 pts.)
 <img width="448" alt="Fig2_Chorus" src="https://user-images.githubusercontent.com/16303932/170556458-d21f90ef-d011-4206-b8f5-4c1fd77149c8.png">